johnnymast/mysql_websocket_chat/README.md

 mysql_websocket_chat is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
 For feature requests or suggestions you could consider sending me an e-mail.

+## Enjoy

+Oh and if you've come down this far, you might as well [follow me](https://twitter.com/mastjohnny) on twitter.

 ## License

 MIT License